 During the study, Jeff Chilton, founder of Nammex, was in contact with USP and alerted the researchers to quality control issues including mycelium products that are grown on grain.
 Many of the samples they had purchased, which were sold and labeled as mushroom, were in fact mycelium on grain.
-More importantly, because of his long-standing work with mushrooms, Jeff was allowed to submit three Nammex Reishi mushroom extract samples.
+More importantly, because of his long-standing work with mushrooms, Jeff was allowed to submit some Nammex Reishi mushroom extract samples.

 USP made the following statement in the abstract of their research.

 “ The results showed that the measured ingredients of only 5 tested samples (26.3%) were in accordance with their labels, which suggested the quality consistency of G. lucidum dietary supplements in the U.S. market was poor, which should be carefully investigated.”

 3 out of the 5 samples (60%) that passed USP’s testing standards were Nammex reishi mushroom extracts.

 The USP research has now confirmed what Jeff Chilton has demonstrated in his published 2015 White Paper, Redefining Medicinal Mushrooms, and his presentation to the International Society for Mushroom Science symposium in 2016.